Vivianngu3/DSIntern_Assessment/README.md

     - Null values all in LeagueIndex 8, would make the class imbalance worse if we eliminate the rows

 - Age, although it can be a good insight, might not be as practical or ethical to obtain since there is a population that would want to keep that information private.
 - There is a data LeagueIndex class imbalance.
 Indexes 1-6 have far higher rows than 7-8.
-This can be due to the % of players in each rank
+This can be also be due to the % of players in each rank
 - There is a scale difference bewteen some of the columns.
 Work with normalizaiton to help with the difference in scale among the columns

-### Things to-do

-- Watch and research Starcraft material, to get understanding of game
-- Bookmark folder materials
-- Set up Aneconda & jupyter notebook
-- Refresh mind on Python setup
-- Make goals for data findings
-- Research Machine Learning models

-### Data to-do
+### Data Issues & Problem-solving
-1. Data cleaning steps: Summary stats of each column, understand each column, finding & removing outliers, finding patterns
+1. Object columns have quesiton marks:
+    - Replace or remove

-2. Transformations?
+2. Class Imbalance:

-3. Feature selection: EDA Correlation plot for column selection, heatmap view.
-Maybe just 2 column plots- like a scatter plot between 2 columns.

-4. What model to build?
-Multiclass classification: It is used when there are three or more classes and the data we want to classify belongs exclusively to one of those classes,

-5. Model performance
+    - Adjust the model weight
+    - Work with SMOTE

+3. Classification Report:
+    - Precision and F-score are ill-defined and being set to 0.0 in labels with no predicted samples (LeagueIndex 7 & 8).
+    - Go back and check data analysis/cleaning (fix any removals)

 ### Next steps and take aways...
-    Although I am not as proficient in Python functions, I have learned and adapted quickly to the situation and found resources necessary to help excel my work.
-I utilized my skills in UX Design and User research to curate and analyze holistic data.
-For the future I understand that reproducible code is important to be using it repeatedly.
-I want to further improve to be able to code more efficiently not for myself but for my team to have a easier time.
+Although I am not as knowledgable in Machine Learning methods, I know I have the work ethic and strong independent learning to get as far as I can in solving the problem.
+I utilized my skills in UX Design and User research to better analyze the data and find key information.
+Although I could not fully solve the accuracy of my model, I have some ideas to help improve it:

+- Further examining the outliers.
+Testing the threshold and type of removal.
+(IQR, Zscore)
+- Possible normalization method for the scale difference.
+Although it might be needed, could end up being one way towards a solution
+- Log Transformation: As seen in beginning, there were positively skewed data for some of the features.
+- Testing out RFE to determine feature selections.
+I am new to this one but found it could be a solution.
+- Possible Training & Testing data handling.
+I only used the main df all the way down.
+I could split the Training and testing data earlier on to help better train the model.
+- Further Tuning the model.
+There are multiple paramaters that could be utilized that I do not know of YET.

+In conclusion, I want to further improve to be able to code more effectively not for myself but for my team.
+Through this internship I hope to further learn, grow and be curious about the work I do!